11 Ways to Build Self-Care Practices Into Your Daily Life

 - Increase energy and happiness

-- Make us more centered and focused
+- Keep you centered and focused

 Final Thoughts